huBioinfo/CytoCommunity/README.md

 ### Supervised CytoCommunity

-The input data of the supervised learning part of the CytoCommunity algorithm is for codex colon cancer KNN graph, including a image name list and the cell type label, coordinates, edge index, gragh index, gragh label and node attributes of cells, seen in the folder "CODEX_ColonCancer_KNNgraph_Input".
+The input data of the supervised learning part of CytoCommunity algorithm is for codex colon cancer KNN graph, including a image name list and the cell type label, coordinates, edge index, gragh index, gragh label and node attributes of cells, seen in the folder "CODEX_ColonCancer_KNNgraph_Input".

 #### 1. Step0_Construct_KNNgraph.py